CyberAgentGameEntertainment/NovaShader/README.md

 Note that if you get a message like `No 'git' executable was found.
 Please install Git on your system and restart Unity`, you will need to set up Git on your machine.

-To update to the latest version, open the package-lock.json file and delete the part of this library or rewrite the hash.
+To update the version, rewrite the version as described above.
+You can also update the version by editing the hash of this library in the package-lock.json file.

 ```json
 {